upasana05ghosh/upasana05ghosh.github.io/README.md

 # upasana05ghosh.github.io
 Things to do
-- Update blogs in future
+- Update 'Blogs' in github pages instead of redirecting to mircrosoft sway
+- Update first image